 In preparing the financial statements, the directors are required to make an assessment of the ability of the company to continue as a going concern.
 The directors have prepared a cash flow forecast for the company which covers the 12 month period from the date of signing these financial statements.
-Against the backdrop of the COVID-19 Pandemic a "reverse stress" test has been applied to the forecasts, seeking to establish the level of liquidity headroom the company is expected to have during this 12 month going concern period.
+A "reverse stress" test has been applied to the forecasts, seeking to establish the level of liquidity headroom the company is expected to have during this 12 month going concern period.

-On the basis of these forecasts and the fact that the company has substantial net current assets and net assets, the directors are confident that the company has adequate resources to continue in operational existence and to meet its liabilities as they fall due for the foreseeable future.
+On the basis of these forecasts, the directors are confident that the company has adequate resources to continue in operational existence and to meet its liabilities as they fall due for the foreseeable future.
 In reaching this conclusion they are satisfied that no material uncertainty exists.
 As a result of the above, the directors have concluded that it remains appropriate to adopt a going concern basis of preparation in these financial statements and that no material uncertainty exists in reaching this conclusion.